Do I qualify for an H-1B Visa?

 What are the fees if my employer is merely seeking to extend or amend my H1B?

-If the petitioner is seeking for the first time to extend your H1B, and they previously filed an H1B for you, then the $500 fraud fee is not due again with the extension.
-That means that the filling fees will only consist of the $460 petition fee and the $750 or $1500 ACWIA fee (the additional $2,000 fee could still apply).
-If the petitioner is seeking for the second time to extend your status (this means it would be the 3rd petition the petitioner has submitted on your behalf) then the ACWIA fee and fraud fee are not required, leaving the total filing fee at $460.
-If the petitioner is merely seeking to amend your H1B and is not asking for an extension of stay, then the fee is only $460.
+If the employer is seeking for the second time to extend your status (this means it would be the 3rd petition the employer has submitted on your behalf) then the ACWIA fee and fraud fee are not required, leaving the total filing fee at $460.
+If the petitioner is merely seeking to amend your H-1B and is not asking for an extension of stay, then the fee is only $460.
+Of course if premium processing is desired for any of these filings, you must add on another $1,225.

 Who can pay the USCIS filing fees?